The Monster Squad: Home video

-The Monster Squad was first issued by Vestron Video in February 10, 1988 on VHS and Betamax, with the LaserDisc released shortly after by Image Entertainment.
+The Monster Squad was first issued by Vestron Video on February 10, 1988, on VHS and Betamax, with the LaserDisc released shortly after by Image Entertainment.
 It was the film's only domestic release for nearly two decades.

 Following the 2006 reunion (see Theatrical revival section below), a fan campaign led to a 20th Anniversary Edition two-disc DVD being released by Lionsgate on July 24, 2007.
 It contains a variety of bonus features, including a five-part retrospective documentary titled Monster Squad Forever, two audio commentaries, deleted scenes, trailers, TV spots, and animated storyboards.
 It won the 2008 Saturn Award for Best Classic Film DVD Release.

 Lionsgate issued a region-free Blu-ray on November 24, 2009, containing the same extras as the DVD.
 This edition is now out of print.
-The Monster Squad became available for streaming on Hulu on September 1, 2017, and on July 1, 2018 on Amazon Prime Video.
+The Monster Squad became available for streaming on Hulu on September 1, 2017, and on July 1, 2018, on Amazon Prime Video.
 In November 2023, The Monster Squad was released on UHD Blu-ray by Kino Lorber.
 The three-disc set features a 4K print of the film, as well as 2K versions of it and the retrospective documentary Wolfman's Got Nards, along with archive special features.